MacTerm is Free Software Under the GPL

 - No more custom file formats!
 MacTerm uses the same type of preferences database as other Mac OS X applications, and automatically runs a converter application to import settings from older versions.
 With this change, you can now use the command-line defaults program to access MacTerm settings.
 All low-level settings are documented in MacTerm Help.

-It is now easier than ever to have multiple windows open.
+It is easy to have multiple windows open.

-- This new type of preferences collection allows you to spawn multiple windows at the same time, directly from the File menu.
-You can specify exactly where the windows appear, and which Session collection they use (each of which are associated with Terminal, Translation and Format collections).
+- This type of preferences collection allows you to spawn multiple windows at the same time, directly from the File menu.
+You can specify exactly where the windows appear, and which Session collection they use (each of which is associated with a Terminal, Translation and Format collection).
 In addition, the Default workspace now determines what happens at startup time, so you can completely customize the startup sequence.
+A Workspace can be told to automatically enter Full Screen when it begins.

 - Session Info